-Together with your children, watch the Shalom Sesame videos below to learn about the story of Hanukkah.
-Then try some of the discussion ideas and activities below recommended by Reform Jewish educators to further extend the lessons learned in the videos.
-If you wish, share your experiences and ideas in the comments sections below!
+Together with your children, watch these Shalom Sesame videos to learn about the story of Hanukkah.
+Then try some of the discussion ideas and activities recommended by Reform Jewish educators to further extend the lessons learned in the videos.

-Learn about the Temple in Jerusalem, and where the golden menorah stood.
+- Make your own temple: Learn about the Temple in Jerusalem, and where the golden menorah stood.
 Children can build a Temple and/or a menorah with blocks or other construction and art materials and reenact the Hanukkah story.
 Together, think about what materials you might use, what needs to be done, how to make the menorah golden, and other related questions.
-Once you’ve built your own Temple you can photograph or film your group’s version of the story.
+Once you’ve built your own Temple, you can photograph or film your group’s version of the story.

-This parody of the popular television show explains how the Maccabbees returned to the Temple after their battle, cleaned the building, and reclaimed the space for the Jewish people.
+This parody of the old television show explains how the Maccabees returned to the Temple after their battle, cleaned the building, and reclaimed the space for the Jewish people.

 Veronica Monica reports the Hanukkah story.